-Benjamin Narvey, lutenist and musicologist, was born in Montréal in 1978 and began his musical training in 1981 with the Royal Conservatory of Music (Toronto).
-Upon completion of conservatory in Canada, he took a Bachelor of Music degree from the Guildhall School of Music & Drama in London, where he studied the lute and continuo with David Miller.
-Benjamin has also refined his understanding of diverse aspects of period lute performance under the tutelage of Paul O’Dette, Nigel North, and Hopkinson Smith.
+Benjamin Narvey, lutenist and musicologist, was born in Montréal.
+After conservatory in Canada, he studied at the Guildhall School of Music & Drama (London) with David Miller, and has refined his understanding of period performance with Nigel North, Paul O’Dette and Hopkinson Smith.

-Augmenting his career as a musician, Benjamin is also active as an academic specializing in the French Baroque.
-He took his Masters degree from the University of Oxford in 2004, where he researched enlightenment tonal theory with special reference to the writings of Jean-Philippe Rameau.
-Benjamin continued at Oxford where he recently completed his doctoral thesis, "The French Lute during the Reign of Louis le Grand", the first cultural history of the lute in France during the Grand Siècle.
-This is currently under review for publication as a monograph with Boydell & Brewer.
+Benjamin is also an academic specialising in the French Baroque.
+His doctoral thesis, "The French Lute during the Reign of Louis le Grand" (University of Oxford, 2010) is the first cultural history of the French lute during the Grand Siècle, and will be published by the American Lute Society in 2017.
 In 2008, he won the Goldberg Musical Essay Competition.
 He was a post-doctoral fellow at the Ecole Pratique des Hautes Etudes (Sorbonne) in 2009, and a fellow at the Institute of Musical Research (University of London) in 2010-11.

 Benjamin resides in Paris.